dwkim78/upsilon/README.md

 (e.g. systematic trends, too noisy data, etc).
 Thus, UPSILoN can exclude some of non-variables during classification but not all of them.
+In  Kim & Bailer-Jones (2015, submitted),
-In Kim et al. 2015 (in preparation), we give a tip how to further remove such non-variables.
+we give a tip how to further remove such non-variables.